Converse extensionality and apartness: Assemblies for modified realizability

-\begin{theorem} Let $\tca{T}$ be an extensional tca.
+\begin{thm} Let $\tca{T}$ be an extensional tca.
 The category $\Asm_\tca{T}$ satisfies the axiom of choice for all basic assemblies.
-In particular, if $\tca{T}$ is also standard, we have the axiom of choice in all finite types. \end{theorem} \begin{proof} Let $(X, A, \alpha)$ and $(Y, B, \beta)$ be basic assemblies, and $(Z, C, \gamma)$ be an arbitrary assembly.
+In particular, if $\tca{T}$ is also standard, we have the axiom of choice in all finite types. \end{thm} \proof Let $(X, A, \alpha)$ and $(Y, B, \beta)$ be basic assemblies, and $(Z, C, \gamma)$ be an arbitrary assembly.
 We will prove the axiom of choice for $X$ and $Y$ in context $Z$:

 We will compute the predicates corresponding to the premise and conclusion of the statement and then prove that the former is a subpredicate of the latter.
 To do so, assume that $(D, \delta) = \heyting{\phi(x,y,z)} \in P(X \times Y \times Z)$ is witnessed by $\iota_D$.